Walnux/ArrowDocuments/TopDown.md

 - An application can directly run on cloud infrastructure indepandantly without a guestOS.
 - Single application instance runs isolatedly in a sandbox.
+- The application should be agnostic to Cloud infrastructure.
 - The applications can cooperate with each other through standard TCP/IP network.
 - Bounch of applicatons instances work together to implement a cloud service.
 - Different Cloud services reuse the same application binary.